Michael-Cowie/Notes/Hobbies/Table Tennis/backhand_loop.md

 1. Slightly tuck in the abdomen.
 2. Start your hand **slightly left of the stomach**, not in the center.
 From the center you cannot generate power.
 As the movement is restricted from down to upwards when performing the loop, this is very weak.
+3. Pivot on your right leg while internally rotating wrist/forearm.
-3. Start with the upper arm leading the forearm.
+4. Start with the upper arm leading the forearm.
 Then the upper arm leading the wrist.
 Finally, the paddle tip comes through.
 This is a complete power sequence and it must be a complete chain movement.

 The correct feeling of the backhand loop is the following.

-- Your racket meets the balls surface with a brushing motion.
+- Your racket meets the balls surface with a brushing contact.
+You cannot muscle through it, grip the balls surface and spin it outward through the whipping motion.
+This sensation defines true looping.
+Hitting into it directly is not proper looping technique.
 - At the same time, your forearm/wrist/wait supply controlled power into that brushing path.
 - Think of it as "brushing through the ball with power".
 This is not two steps, but one blended contact.

-Against backspin, imagine you are "lifting and brushing" the ball upwards in one motion.
+**Against backspin**, imagine you are "lifting and brushing" the ball upwards in one motion.
-Against topspin, imagine you are "brushing forward through" the ball with a bit more drive.
+**Against topspin**, imagine you are "brushing forward through" the ball with a bit more drive.

 <div align='center'>
     <img src='images/backhand_loop_technique.gif'>